Internships are a great way to gain work experience in your field of interest before you graduate.

 The Psychology Department offers two courses through which students can pursue credited internship opportunities: PSYC 793, Internship; and PSYC 794, Advanced Internship.
 Please check the course descriptions for complete information about these courses and to see prerequisites that may apply.
 The Internship Manual includes all details about the internship program and what needs to be included in a learning agreement.
 For spring 2015, the registration form, the learning agreement and consent form are due in McConnell 468A by 3pm.

 - Click here to view a list of internship (793) sites and contact information.
-More detailed information is available in the internship site books in the Psychology Department Office (Conant 113).
+More detailed information is available in the internship site books in the Psychology Department Office (McConnell 468).

 - Discuss your internship or practicum interests with your faculty advisor or a faculty member in your area of interest.